 On average, yes.
-As of September 2017, the average one-year credit union CD had a 0.63% annual percentage yield (APY), compared to the 0.51% APY average among one-year bank CDs.
-(You may also want to view our picks for the overall best CD rates.)
+As of December 2017, the average one-year credit union CD had a 0.68% annual percentage yield (APY), compared to the 0.54% APY average among one-year bank CDs.

 Best CD rates for credit unions with no cost to join

 The thing about credit unions is that they’re not usually just open to anyone.
 You usually need to meet some membership criteria in order to get in and get access to all of their really nice products.
 These credit unions, however, will let you in for free regardless of your personal details.
 (Note: Only two credit unions met our criteria for this list.)

 Unify Financial Credit Union - 1-Year Share Certificate, 1.00% APY, min. deposit $1,000

 NASA Federal Credit Union - 1-Year Share Certificate, 0.65% APY, min. deposit $1,000

 If you do need to make an early withdrawal, you will face a penalty of 180 days’ worth of interest.

 Best credit union CD rates with restricted memberships or membership fees

 Each of these credit unions have restricted membership criteria, but don’t let that scare you away.
 If you don’t meet their membership criteria, it’s possible to make a small donation to their charity of choice in order to become eligible for membership.
 Furthermore, these credit union CD rates offer some of the highest-returning share certificates out of any category.

 Connexus Credit Union - 12 Month Certificate, 2.01% APY, min. deposit $5,000